 A good goal for the onboarding week is to give the new person a deep dive into the business, including who to go to for which questions, what makes your company tick, and some of the main challenges.
 Set time aside for face-to-face meetings with not only their direct supervisor but all the teams the newcomer will be working with.

 It’s a good idea to include some reading in the virtual onboarding binder for the newbie to get familiar with in between the meetings so that they can deepen their understanding of the business.
 Before getting operational, this is the time to learn about your company and get to to know the team.

 3. Break the ice with informal catch-ups

 The formal 1:1 with the boss and the team is important—but nothing forges close relationships in a team better than informal opportunities to catch up and talk about something else than work.

 Now that we don’t have the luxury of those spontaneous chats around a latte anymore, the new hire is at risk of feeling excluded from the rest of the team.
 Since you’ve already set them up with your tools the week before, you can easily organise shared lunch dates, virtual afterwork drinks, workouts, or invite them to an informal Slack channel for jokes and personal updates.
-As career transition expert Melisa Llarena suggests, you can connect over activities too: Try a round of virtual Trivial Pursuit, Pictionary, or 3D onboarding events!
+As career transition expert Melisa Llarena suggests, you can connect over activities too: Try a round of virtual Trivial Pursuit, Pictionary, or other virtual team building games!